cloudfoundry-samples/cf-ex-drupal/README.md

 ### Caution

-Please read the following before using Drupal in production on CloudFoundry.
+Please read the following before using Drupal in production on Cloud Foundry.

 1. Drupal is designed to write to the local file system.
-This does not work well with CloudFoundry, as an application's [local storage on CloudFoundry] is ephemeral.
+This does not work well with Cloud Foundry, as an application's [local storage on Cloud Foundry] is ephemeral.
 In other words, Drupal will write things to the local disk and they will eventually disappear.

   You can work around this in some cases, like with media, by using a storage service like Amazon S3 or CloudFront.
 However there may be other cases where Drupal or Drupal plugins try to write to the disk, so test your installation carefully.